dradvany/low-res-video-player/README.md

 ## Technical stuff

 - HTML & CSS handle layout and styling
-- Vanilla JavaScript does the rest: media control, drag-and-drop, fullscreen, and keyboard shortcuts
+- Vanilla JavaScript does the rest: media control, drag-and-drop, and keyboard shortcuts
 - No libraries.
 No frameworks.

 ## How to use